 Now let’s get specific.
 What are the things you need to do to insure your visitor has the best user experience, you maximize your landing page quality score and you still have a website that sells!
 Here are some suggestions:

 - The website development application.
 I’m getting a little out of my league here, but hopefully this will make sense.
 If you are like many of my clients, small business owners who want the ability to create and update content on your site without having to call your webmaster or learn a website development tool like Dreamweaver or FrontPage, then I suggest you work with a developer who will build your website with this in mind.
 Content management systems (CMS) such as WordPress could be just the ticket.
-FLASH sites are old news and will not work well with AdWords because the AdWords bot cannot interpret FLASH code.
+FLASH sites are old news and will not work well with Google Ads because the Google Ads bot cannot interpret FLASH code.

 - Have a clear navigation structure.
 It’s OK to have pages that are off the navigation structure as long as the navigation structure is on every page and you don’t lead visitors down a dead-end path.